These Arbitration Rules are similar to those offered by other arbitral institutions.

 a.
 Interest at such rate and from such date as the Arbitrator may deem appropriate as long as it is no greater than 12% per annum; and

 b.
-The total cost of the fees charged by eQuibbly for the arbitration and the Arbitrator's time.
+The Total Fee, or any portion thereof, charged by eQuibbly for the arbitration and the Arbitrator's time.

 The Arbitrator is not empowered to award punitive damages, and each Party waives any right to seek or recover punitive damages with respect to any dispute resolved by this arbitration, unless otherwise agreed to in writing by the Parties.